sfernana/FCCDIRAC/README.md

 #### FccSw local problem

-Contrary to the CVMFS FCCSW installation, when using local FCCSW installation, FccSw application does not call FCCSW/run script but execute the following hardcoded command :
+Contrary to the CVMFS FCCSW installation, when using local FCCSW installation, FccSw application does not call FCCSW/run script but execute the command inside and if the reading of the command failed, it executes by default the following hardcoded command :

 ```
 exec /cvmfs/sft.cern.ch/lcg/views/LCG_88/x86_64-slc6-gcc62-opt/bin/python /cvmfs/fcc.cern.ch/sw/0.8.1/gaudi/v28r2/x86_64-slc6-gcc62-opt/scripts/xenv --xml InstallArea/FCCSW.xenv gaudirun.py some_configuration_file.py
 ```

-It is similar to the command called by FCCSW/run :
+which is similar to the command called by FCCSW/run :

 	run_cmd=$(dirname $0)/build.$BINARY_TAG/run

-Except that we use a **.xenv** file not relative to the local FCCSW installation which is not present on the GRID.
+Except that it uses the **.xenv** file of InstallArea folder instead of the once of the build.$BINARY_TAG/config folder.

-However this command is still specific to release **0.8.1** so it may not work with the other releases.

-To fix this, someone has to export new environment variables into the FCC environment script :

-	export XENV=/cvmfs/xenv
-	export PYTHON_BIN=/cvmfs/python

-And the new command (check lines 533 and 535 of Fcc.py) executed by FccSw application could be :

-	exec $PYTHON_BIN $XENV --xml InstallArea/FCCSW.xenv gaudirun.py some_configuration_file.py

-Then FccSw will be able to execute every release of local FCCSW installation.
+Remember that the default FCC environment is relative to **0.8.1** release of FCCSW, then if the release of your local installation is different, you have to ensure that this release is updated into the **dirac.cfg** file and you have to ensure that you set the version of the application !

 Adding FCC applications implied to update module's namespace :